amultari/helloworld_grails4/README.md

 # helloworld_grails4

 This is a sample project made in Grails 4 managing just one domain class, Authors (named Autore in the project).
-It exposes a web GUI and also a rest API.
+It exposes a web GUI and also a rest API listening on localhost:8080/gestioneautore/api/autore.

 ## Getting Started